polarityio/cortex-xsoar/README.md

 ## Querying and Creation Details

-> There are some current limitations to the integration in relation to the query and creation of Incidicents and Indicators due to some issues with Cortex XSOAR's API.
+> There are some current limitations to the integration in relation to the query and creation of Incidents and Indicators due to some issues with Cortex XSOAR's API.
 Currently we are finding that Indicator searches are not exhaustive meaning there could be other indicators in Cortex XSOAR that we are not finding.
 This is not happening often but is possible.

+> If this case occurs, try searching or querying for just that entity alone.
+This is more likely to return an missing Indicators or Incidents.

 > Also, when we are creating an Incident using the dashboard we are setting the name of the incident to the Entity's Value and setting a label to Polarity for later reference that the incident was created in Polarity.
 We are also running a playbook that you select on the Incident after it is created.

 ## Troubleshooting